When is A Quiet Place 2 released in cinemas? Who’s in the cast and what’s it about?

 Who is directing A Quiet Place 2?

-John Krasinksi – who is Blunt’s off-screen husband – will not be starring in the sequel after his character was (spoiler alert!) killed off in the first film.
+The US Office star John Krasinksi – who is Blunt’s off-screen husband and wrote and directed the first film – will not be starring in the sequel after his character was (spoiler alert!) killed off in the first film.

 The Office actor will, however, be back on board to write and direct A Quiet Place 2.